COVID-19: travel health notice for all travellers

 Demonstrations

-Demonstrations take place from time to time.
+Demonstrations occur occasionally.
 Even peaceful demonstrations can turn violent at any time.
 They can also lead to disruptions to traffic and public transportation.
+Telecommunication and Internet access may be disrupted.
+Authorities may impose curfews and restrict movement without notice.

 Mass gatherings (large-scale events)